 OSHA also recommends hazard communication in the form of labeling containers, putting up safety signs, using pictograms, and developing safety data sheets.
-OSHA’s Hazard Communication Standard aids employers and employees to better understand chemical hazards in the workplace and identify and implement methods to minimize and control workplace chemical hazards.
+OSHA’s Hazard Communication Standard aids employers and employees in better understanding chemical hazards in the workplace and identifying and implementing methods to minimize and control workplace chemical hazards.
 The Standard also recommends training for employees handling hazardous chemicals as part of their regular work tasks as well as during emergencies when spills or exposures to chemical substances can occur in the workplace.

 Online Training Courses for Chemical Hazards

 The OSHA 40 Hour HAZWOPER online training course provided by us gives comprehensive training on understanding, identifying, and managing chemical hazards in the workplace.
 Other courses such as the 24 Hour TSDF Operations online training also offer an understanding of proper hazardous chemical substance usage and what constitutes chemical hazards.
 Find our entire course list on the HAZWOPER-OSHA home page.